TYPES OF LEATHER WE SOURCE:

 Jade: Abundance and Prosperity - Highly prized since ancient times for ceremonial and emotional objects, Jade is a stone that helps you connect to the prosperity and abundance which surrounds you.
 We source our stones from both Russia and South Africa.

 Lapis Lazuli: Intuition and Harmony - Long used and admired for its intense blue, Lapis Lazuli was first mentioned in the 7th millennium BCE.
 Most famously, the funeral mask of Tutankhamun was inlaid with Lapis Lazuli.
 The most important mineral component of lapis lazuli is lazurite and the intense blue colour is due to the presence of the trisulfur radical anion in the crystal.
-We use Lapis Lazuli sourced from China.
+We use Lapis Lazuli ethically sourced from Afghanistan and is between AA and AAA grade quality.

 Mountain (or Rock) Crystal: Clarity and Integration - The transparent variety of the silica mineral quartz has long been valued for its clarity and total lack of colour and flaws.
 Vessels and spheres have been carved from large crystals since ancient times, and the application of the word crystal to fine glassware derives from this practice.
 All our Mountain (Rock) Crystal is sourced from Brazil.